01 of 06

 Stay On Top of Your Harvest

-Generally, this isn't a problem, but it does happen.
+Generally falling behind on your harvest isn't a problem, but it does happen.
 Fruits falling off the plants and plopping to the ground are an easy mark for insects.
-I swear they can hear a tomato drop from next door.
-Any overripe fruit or vegetable tends to shift the whole plant into decline and weak plants are the first ones that insects target.
+And any overripe fruit or vegetable still clinging to the plant tends to shift the whole plant into decline and weak plants are the first ones that insects target.